-- 1 Press and hold the button to which the multi-function has been assigned and rotate the dial. - The menus are displayed.

-- 2 Keep rotating the dial to select the desired function. - · Release the button when the desired function is selected.
+- Press and hold the button to which the multi-function has been assigned and rotate the front dial or rear dial. - · The menus are displayed. - 2 Keep rotating the dial to choose a function. - · Release the button when the desired function is selected.